top of page

 Communion in the Early Church

 The first Christians did not see communion as a ritual detached from daily life.
 It was an authentic meal of fellowship, thanksgiving, and love.
-The Didachē—written late in the first century by Jewish Christians in Syria—described how believers blessed bread and wine, thanked God for the vine of David, and shared food in unity (Did.
+The Didachē (Greek for "Teaching," G1322), a first-century handbook of Christian doctrine, described how believers blessed bread and wine, thanked God for the vine of David, and shared food in unity (Did.
 9).
 Ignatius of Antioch (c.
 AD 35–108) later referred to communion as "the medicine of immortality" (Letter to the Ephesians 20; Letter to the Smyrnaeans 78), underscoring the early church's view of it as participation in Christ's life rather than mere remembrance.
+By the second century, the apologist Justin Martyr (c.
+AD 100–165) explained that Christians received bread and wine with thanksgiving, believing that God worked through these consecrated elements (First Apology 66–67).
+Communion thus united worship, community, and ethics.
+It reminded believers that salvation was not an escape from creation but its restoration through Christ.

 A bearded man in beige robes holds bread in a dimly lit room with blue patterned light.
 The mood is contemplative and solemn.